oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 | v1.0-wd02  | 01/12/2018  | Romano, Sparrell  | 01 ballot comments<br>targets |

 # Appendix C. Acronyms
-{Editor's Note - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.